 The Swiss watchmaker has recently introduced a scaled-down version of its Malton Coussin family of cushion-shaped watches.
-Re-designed specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
+Re-designed in smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
 M022.12.39.12) watch is even more laconic, compact, and even features a very attractive design for a piece that costs less than €600.

 Like many timekeepers in this price range, the watch is animated by a quartz movement.
 The caliber Ronda 708 that powers the watch is a close relative of the caliber Ronda 705 and is therefore reliable and relatively easy to repair.
 However, the mechanism features an additional moonphase module with a large central disk that allows for making timekeepers almost as beautiful as this Arnold & Son HM Perpetual Moon at literally just a fraction of the price.